 On this page:

-- At the Project level, settings are grouped under the Project scheme, which is predefined and is marked bold.
-The Project style scheme applies to the current project only.
+- At the Project level, settings are grouped under the Project scheme, which is predefined and is marked in bold.
+The Project style scheme is applied to the current project only.

-- At the IDE level, settings are grouped under the predefined Default scheme (marked bold), and any other scheme created by the user by the command Dulpicate (marked plain text).
-The global settings are used when the user doesn't want to keep code style settings with the project and share them.
+- At the IDE level, settings are grouped under the predefined Default scheme (marked in bold), and any other scheme created by the user by the Duplicate command (marked as plain text).
+Global settings are used when the user doesn't want to keep code style settings with the project and share them.

 Line SeparatorsPyCharm lets you configure line separator and indentation options for various languages.
 When reformatting source code, PyCharm will apply the specified indentation behavior and skip the sections denoted with the special formatting off/on markers.